Trade Schools and Colleges in Washington, DC

 Offices of health practitioners (aside from doctors and dentists) (30.7%): Throughout the District, opportunities should continue to expand for medical professionals like optometrists, audiologists, and physical therapists, as well as the assistants and aides who support them.

 Average Annual Wages

 - Substance abuse counselors$55K

 The following are a few examples of other sectors that have a sizeable impact on the District's economy, according to the DC Economic Strategy:

 Life sciences: DC has numerous research institutes that specialize in areas like pharmacology, genomics, and pediatrics.
 Major agencies like the Food and Drug Administration and the Department of Health and Human Services are also based here.

 Professional services: This sector employs more than 125,000 people and accounts for more DC jobs than any other industry aside from the national government.
 Professionals in the legal, accounting, design, architecture, and administration fields can find plenty of opportunities.

 Technology: Driven in part by federal agencies' needs, DC is a major center for high-tech pros in areas like cybersecurity and cloud computing.
 A CompTIA report shows that Washington, DC, has the third-highest net tech employment among U.S. cities.
-It also has one of the highest percentages of women in its tech workforce.

 Tourism and hospitality: The DC area plays host to many conventions, meetings, exhibitions, and vacations.
 As a result, more than 75,000 of the region's residents work in accommodation, food services, and entertainment.